vipulnaik/diet-exercise-health/notes/2020-coronavirus-activity-tracker.md

 * Around 1:37 PM: I went to Udupi Palace to order spinach masala dosa.

 * Around 1:45 PM: I exited the restaurant with my order.

+## Tuesday May 19

+Between 1 PM and 1:30 PM, I made a trip to Bangkok Thai Cuisine and ordered yellow curry with tofu.
+I paid with cash.
+The waitress was the usual female one.

+I coughed a little bit while waiting but nobody else was near me at the time.